superstreamlabs/memphis.py/README.md

 Messages are published to a station and consumed from it by creating a consumer.
 Consumers are pull based and consume all the messages in a station unless you are using a consumers group, in this case messages are spread across all members in this group.

 Memphis messages are payload agnostic.
-Payloads are `bytes`.
+Payloads are `bytearray`.

 In order to stop getting messages, you have to call `consumer.destroy()`.
 Destroy will terminate regardless of whether there are messages in flight for the client.